carbon-language/carbon-lang/flang/documentation/preprocessing.md

 * A `#define` directive intermixed with continuation lines can't define a macro that's invoked earlier in the same continued statement.

-Behavior that is not consistent to all extant compilers but which probably should be uncontroversial:
+Behavior that is not consistent over all extant compilers but which probably should be uncontroversial:
 -----------------------------------
 * Invoked macro names can straddle a Fortran line continuation.